eellpp/pubScratchpad/Tech/security/SSL/chain_length_in_ssl.md

-Great question—**certificate chain length** (a.k.a. certificate chain or chain of trust) is a core concept in SSL/TLS.
-Here’s a clean, practical explanation.

----

 ## 1. What is a “certificate chain” in SSL/TLS?

 When your browser connects to `https://example.com`, it doesn’t just trust the website’s certificate by itself.
 Instead, it verifies a **chain of certificates**: